Android-for-Python/Camera4Kivy/README.md

 On Raspberry PI a mouse must be used, a touch pad does not work correctly.

 ### [C4K-QR-Example](https://github.com/Android-for-Python/c4k_qr_example)
 Everything you need to read a restaurant menu.
-Long press or double tap on a highlighted QR code to open a webrowser.
+Long press or double click on a highlighted QR code to open a webrowser.
 Illustrates basic analysis, screen annotation, and user interaction.

 ### [C4K-OpenCV-Example.](https://github.com/Android-for-Python/c4k_opencv_example)
 Edge detect the video stream.
 Illustrates using OpenCV analysis and replacing the original preview with the transformed image.